Overview of ABIC Members’ Other Activities

 in Sumatra, Indonesia

-In response to requests from nongovernmental organizations operating in developing countries, ABIC provides them with personnel who can support the NGOs’ social contribution activities as local managers or representatives.
-Included in such organizations are, for example, “The Japan Center for Conflict Prevention (JCCP)”, an NGO aiming to prevent, contain and resolve conflicts around the world, and “Médecins Du Monde (MDU)”, an international medical aid NGO based in France.
+In response to requests from nongovernmental organizations (NGOs) operating in developing countries, ABIC provides personnel who can support these NGOs’ social contribution activities by serving as local managers or representatives.
+Such organizations include, for example, “The Japan Center for Conflict Prevention (JCCP)”, which aims to prevent, contain and resolve conflicts worldwide, “Médecins du Monde (MDM)”, an international medical aid NGO based in France, and “BirdLife International“, a global partnership of NGOs that strives to conserve birds and their habitats.

 At Home